maliraza9/Score-Matching-CKConv/README.md

 # CSDI
-This is the github repository for the NeurIPS 2021 paper "[CSDI: Conditional Score-based Diffusion Models for Probabilistic Time Series Imputation](https://arxiv.org/abs/2107.03502)".
+This is the github repository for CSDI-CKConv framework implementation of the thesis Score Matching for Irregularly Sampled Time Series.

 ## Requirement